angrest/pocketBME280/README.md

 # pocketBME280

 ## Description
 This library provides a compact option to read out data from a BME280 sensor via I2C.
 It is designed to be used for weather monitoring in Arduino projects.
 To optimize size and compatibility, internal arithmetics is based entirely on 32bit integers.
-If floating point values are required, they can easily be calculated as shown in the [examples](examples).
+If floating point values are required, they can easily be calculated as shown in the [IntMath example](examples/IntMath/IntMath.ino).
 The sensor settings and compensation formulae follow the recommendations from Bosch given in the [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) [datasheet](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme280-ds002.pdf).

 ## Basic function